Getting Started

 Agent Detection

-Cocxy uses a 4-layer detection engine to identify AI agents running in your terminal.
+Cocxy uses a multi-layer detection engine to identify AI agents running in your terminal.
 Each layer cross-validates with the others for high-confidence results:

-1. Hook Events (highest priority) — Claude Code hook integration streams 12 event types in real time: tool calls, responses, session lifecycle.
+1. Hook Events (highest priority) — Multi-agent hook integration streams local events in real time: tool calls, responses, session lifecycle, subagent spawn, and error signals.
+Run cocxy setup-hooks to auto-configure hooks for compatible installed agents.

-2. OSC Sequences — Shell integration markers (OSC 133, OSC 7, OSC 99) for working directory and prompt detection.
+2. OSC Sequences — Shell integration markers (OSC 133, OSC 7) for working directory and command boundary detection.

-3. Pattern Matching — Regex patterns matched against terminal output to detect agent launch commands and prompts.
+3. Pattern Matching — Regex patterns matched against terminal output to detect agent launch commands, waiting prompts, completion markers, and errors.

 4. Timing Heuristics (fallback) — Detects idle timeouts and sustained output patterns when the other layers don't match.